 Employee future benefits include vested sick leave, accumulating non-vested sick leave, early retirement, retirement/ severance, vacation, overtime, and death benefits.
 Funding is provided when the benefits are paid and accordingly, there are no plan assets.
 Although no plan assets are uniquely identified, the school district has provided for the payment of these benefits as they become due.
-No estimated change in cost is included in this budget.
+Based on the March 2021 Mercer Actuarial Results the cost of employee future benefits will decrease by \$62K in 2021/22.
+No estimated cost changes are included for future years.